AndreLMiller/AndreLMiller.github.io/essays/Coding_Standards.md

 # Conclusion
    In conclusion, I believe that coding standards are essential for maintaining neatness and uniformity in code.
 They also enhance readability for peers and improve communication when discussing code-related questions.
 Using ESLint is extremely helpful for identifying issues and ensuring that you follow coding guidelines closely.
 It effectively molds you into a better and more organized developer.
 Not only does ESLint help catch syntax and formatting issues, but it also encourages best practices, which is invaluable for long-term project success.
 By catching errors early and promoting consistency, it saves time in the debugging and collaboration process.
 As a beginner, using tools like ESLint can significantly reduce the learning curve and make you more efficient.
 I think all beginners and those just learning how to code should use ESLint to catch mistakes early, helping them become better developers in the future.

+Assistance provided by ChatGPT to help refine Essay